Catania FC: Origins (1901–1908)

-Foundation
+Foundation (1908–1943)

-In the north of Italy, football was more organised and those clubs competed in the early Italian Football Championships, while the southern clubs competed in competitions such as the Lipton, Sant' Agata and Agordad cups.
-US Catanese survived World War I and just after played in the local Coppa Federale Siciliana.
-Seven seasons later, in 1927, they were entered into the Campionato Catanese, which was won in the 1928–29 season.
+In northern Italy, football was more organised and clubs in the area competed in the early Italian Football Championships, while the southern clubs competed in competitions such as the Lipton, Sant' Agata, and Agordad cups.
+US Catanese survived World War I, and after that, played in the local Coppa Federale Siciliana.
+Seven seasons later, in 1927, they were promoted to the Campionato Catanese, later winning in the 1928–29 season.
 As they gained promotion, the team entered the Second Division, but the fascist reform of Italian football dictated the disbandment of Catanese and the establishment of Società Sportiva Catania on 27 June 1929.
 The new club first competed in Serie B in the 1934–35 season, where they finished fourth; that year, Genoa won the Serie B title.

 Catania played in the league for three seasons during this period before ultimately being relegated.
-Down in Serie C, Catania were crowned champions in the 1938–39 season, finishing above Sicilian rivals Siracusa and Messina, who came in second- and third-place respectively.
-Their return to Serie B was not a pleasant one; the club finished bottom of the league and won only three games that season.
+Down in Serie C, Catania was crowned the champion in the 1938–39 season, finishing above Sicilian rivals Siracusa and Messina, who came in second and third place respectively.
+The club finished bottom of the league in Serie B and won only three games that season.
 The club's name was briefly changed to Associazione Calcio Fascista Catania during the 1942–43 season in Serie C, which ended prematurely due to World War II.

-Rebirth
+Rebirth (1945–1949)

 After World War II ended, a local competition was organised, the Campionato Siciliano.
-US Catanese were back; at the end of that season, a local team named Elefante Catania were merged into the club.
+At the end of that season, a local team named Elefante Catania was merged into the club.
 The merged club kept the Catanese name and competed in Serie C during the 1945–46 season, but finished last.
-In the same league that season, a team called Virtus Catania were also present, finishing eighth.
+In the same league that season, a team called Virtus Catania competed with them, finishing eighth.

 At the end of the season, Catanese and Virtus merged to form Club Calcio Catania, with the club's first president as Santi Manganaro-Passanisi, who had previously been president of Catanese.
-They were entered into Serie C, where they spent three seasons.
-After an epic duel with Reggina for first place in the league, Catania prevailed with stars such as Goffi, Messora, Ardesi and Prevosti, thereby gaining promotion to Serie B for the 1948–49 season.
+They were promoted to Serie C, where they spent three seasons.
+After a duel with Reggina for first place in the league, Catania gained a promotion to Serie B for the 1948–49 season.